delebash/unreal_mapbox_bridge/README.md

 Select Terrain size is currently not working.
 The image will download as 512x512.

-The Scale number is correct but may look to large in Unreal.
+The Scale number is correct but may look large in Unreal.
 You might want to use a different scale number when you import into Unreal.

 **Convert image to Unreal Landscape Size**